mhkeller/indian-ocean/README.md

 Indian Ocean
 ============

-A library for reading in and writing out data in Node.js.
+A library for reading in and writing out data in Node.js, part of [The TK Toolkit](https://github.com/mhkeller/tktk).

 # Installation